HenestrosaDev/ios-interview-questions/README.md

 	The answer depends on your experience with the keychain.
 Here is how I would approach it:

-	>I have used the Keychain Services API to store and retrieve sensible data of an app, such as user passwords and API tokens.
+	>I have used the iOS Keychain to securely store an retrieve sensitive data, such as authentication tokens or user credentials.
+I ensure that the keychain items use appropriate accessibility levels depending on the use case—for example, `.whenUnlocked` for tokens that should only be available when the device is unlocked, or `.whenPasscodeSetThisDeviceOnly` with `.userPresence` to add biometric protection via Face ID or Touch ID.
 It's very convenient to use an access control mechanism along with the keychain, such as requiring a passcode or biometric authentication, to ensure that only authorized users can access the data.
 	</details>

 - 🟧 [How would you calculate the secure hash value for some data?](https://www.hackingwithswift.com/interview-questions/how-would-you-calculate-the-secure-hash-value-for-some-data)